mojotech/capybara-ui/README.md

 end
 ```

-For a more in depth tour of CapybaraUI, read the [CapybaraUI walkthrough](/docs/walkthrough.md).
+For a more in depth tour of Capybara-UI, read the [Capybara-UI walkthrough](/docs/walkthrough.md).
 You can also get more ideas and tips from the [wiki](https://github.com/mojotech/capybara-ui/wiki).

 ## Install